 The department has in draft form most of the applicable bylaws.
-Contact your MDC for the most current electronic version.
+Contact your MDC for the most current electronic version or advice on other sources to obtain similar bylaws.

-Where council has passed a bylaw to appoint election officials the CAO must forward a copy to the PEO (per subsection 9(2) of the Community Councils Election regulation 71/2009).
+The CAO must ensure a copy of the Election Officials Appointment Bylaw once authenticated is provided to the principal electoral officer (s.
+9(2) of the Community Councils Election regulation).